Displaying all 11 episodes

 Building an Equitable Workplace: Why Social Class Should Be a Critical Component of Your Diversity Strategy

-Goizueta Professor Wes Longhofer joins to discuss business and the critical role it plays in driving societal change.
-He discusses the history of corporate responsibility and conscious capitalism, purpose-driven organizations today, how identity influences purchasing behavior, and the impact Millennials and Gen Z-ers will have on the workforce as they become our next corporate leaders.
+Can business drive societal change?
+Goizueta Professor Wes Longhofer joins to explore the history of corporate responsibility and conscious capitalism, purpose-driven organizations today, and the impact Millennials and Gen Z-ers will have on the workforce as they become our next corporate leaders.

 Debunking the misconception that only racists are biased.
 From the workplace to the media and police encounters to home sales, there is evidence of racial bias in all aspects of our lives.